angular-schule/website-articles/blog/2024-11-effect-afterrendereffect/README.md

 | 4. `read`             | Use this phase to **read** from the DOM. **Never** write to the DOM in this phase. |

 [According to the docs](https://next.angular.dev/api/core/afterRenderEffect), you should prefer using the `read` and `write` phases over the `earlyRead` and `mixedReadWrite` phases when possible, to avoid performance degradation.
+Angular is unable to verify or enforce that phases are used correctly and instead relies on each developer to follow the documented guidelines.

 As mentionend before, there is also a second signature of `afterRenderEffect()` that accepts a single callback.
 This function registers an effect to run after rendering is complete, specifically during the `mixedReadWrite` phase.